Tomb of Kang Ye

 The stone couch is composed of stone slabs, decorated with reliefs showing the life of the deceased and scene of the afterlife.
-Contrary to the other known Sogdian funerary monuments, the decorations of the tomb do not have Zoroastrianism elements, and they follow Chinese stylistics traditions, with the use of shallow engraved lines.
+Contrary to the other known Sogdian funerary monuments, the decorations of the tomb do not have Zoroastrian elements, and they follow Chinese stylistics traditions, with the use of shallow engraved lines.

 According to the epitaph, Kang Ye was a descendant of the king of Kangju (Sogdiana).
 His father was once an official in China with the title of "Grand Heavenly Master" (大天主) during the Wei dynasty, a title possibly related to a ministerial position in the Zoroastrian religion.
 Kang Ye then inherited the title of "Grand Heavenly Master" with the agreement of the Chinese emperor.
 Kang Ye died at the age of 60.
 His corpse was placed on top of the tomb and wrapped in a Chinese silk robe.

 The tomb was probably decorated by Chinese engravers, as suggested by the somewhat grotesque features of some of the Sogdians individuals on the tomb panels (large noses, bulging eyes...).